adrian-borovnik/sudoku-solver/README.md

 # Sudoku solver

-A simple sudoku solver using a backtraking alghorithm written in go.
+A simple sudoku solver using a backtracking algorithm written in go.